Aaron Jones Player Prop Bets for NFL Week 7 | Green Bay vs. Washington 10/24/2021

 Recent Performances

-- Last week against the Bears, Jones rushed for 76 yards on 13 carries (averaging 5.8 yards per carry).
+- Against the Bears last week, Jones rushed 13 times for 76 yards (5.8 yards per carry).

-- He also caught four passes for 34 yards and scored one touchdown through the air.
+- Jones also racked up 34 yards on four receptions and scored one receiving TD.

 Jones' Green Bay Teammates